Anti-oppressive practice

 Anti-oppressive practice is an interdisciplinary approach primarily rooted within the practice of social work that focuses on ending socioeconomic oppression.
-It requires the practitioner to critically examine the power imbalance inherent in an organizational structure with regards to the larger sociocultural and political context in order to develop strategies for creating an egalitarian environment free from oppression, racism, and other forms of discrimination in the larger society, by engaging at the legal and political level.
+It requires the practitioner to critically examine the power imbalance inherent in an organizational structure with regard to the larger sociocultural and political context in order to develop strategies for creating an egalitarian environment free from oppression, racism, and other forms of discrimination in the larger society, by engaging at the legal and political level.
 In general community practice it is about responding to oppression by dominant groups and individuals.
 In social services it regulates any possible oppressive practices and helps in delivering welfare services in an inclusive manner.

 Introduction

 Anti-oppressive practice seeks to lessen the exclusion of certain social groups from social equality, rights and social justice.
 Social work generally is known to be a "caring" profession, but sometimes services provided that work for one person do not necessarily work for another or reflect the sensitivity required to work for another.
 Related to this there may be a 'care versus control' issue, because where there is care there is responsibility, and therefore control and power which can lead to exclusions (Humphries, 2004, p105).
 Knowingly and deliberately causing discrimination to another constitutes an oppressive practice, the behavior also matters as much as intent.
 The onus of the social worker is to show s/he exercised due diligence according to generally accepted practices and conducts him/herself in a manner generally accepted by society which constitutes as neutral/ordinary “humanity.”

 An imbalance in care and control of services may lead to oppression.
 Lena Dominelli (2002) defines Oppression as, "relations that divide people into dominant or superior groups and subordinate or inferior ones.
 These relations of domination consist of the systematic devaluing of the attributes and contributions of those deemed inferior, and their exclusion from the social resources available to those in the dominant group" (E.g. Xenophobia).
 The Exclusion that results from oppression or vice versa, can affect an individual or a system greatly.
 This often evolves from an evaluative process, where the individual ends up measuring him/herself in a hierarchy against the other based on the personal values s/he holds.
 Disposing to this, results in one's identity or trait being regarded as superior to the other, thus creating an "us-them" dynamic (othering process) resulting in division and which creates risk for oppression.